Part II. Entry

 18VAC41-60-80.
 General requirements for a salon or event salon license.

-A. Any firm that wants to operate a body-piercing salon, ear-piercing salon, ear-piercing earlobe only salon, or event piercing salon shall obtain a salon license in compliance with § 54.1-704.1 of the Code of Virginia and shall meet the following qualifications in order to receive a license:
+A. Any firm that wants to operate a body-piercing salon, ear-piercing salon, ear-piercing earlobe only salon, or event piercing salon, including any mobile salon, must obtain a salon license in compliance with § 54.1-704.1 of the Code of Virginia and must meet the following qualifications in order to receive a license:

-3. The applicant shall sign, as part of the application, a statement certifying that the applicant has read and understands the Virginia body-piercing license laws and this chapter.
+3. The applicant must sign, as part of the application, a statement certifying that the applicant has read and understands the Virginia body-piercing or ear-piercing license laws and this chapter.

-5. The applicant shall disclose the firm's responsible management.
+5. The applicant must disclose the firm's responsible management.

-C. Whenever the legal business entity holding the license is dissolved or altered to form a new business entity, the original license becomes void and shall be returned to the board within 30 days of the change.
-Additionally, the firm shall apply for a new license within 30 days of the change in the business entity.
+C. Whenever the legal business entity holding the license is dissolved or altered to form a new business entity, the original license becomes void.
+The firm must notify the board, apply for a new license within 30 days of the change in the business entity, and destroy the license.
 Such changes include:

 1. Death of a sole proprietor;